 09 of 10

-This is a free Ravelry crochet pattern for an amigurumi-style wedge of watermelon.
+Here's a free Ravelry crochet pattern for an amigurumi-style wedge of watermelon.
 You can use it for decor.
 For example, make a set to use as pillows for a spot of color on your couch.
-Alternatively, this is a great addition to a child's play food set.
+Alternatively, this is an excellent addition to a child's play food set.

 10 of 10